Mine taps into EVM market

 09 Oct 2025

-Success of Kgwakgwe Hill Battery Grade Managanese project is set to position the nation well and tap into the highly lucrative Electronic Vehicle market.
+The success of Kgwakgwe Hill Battery Grade Manganese project is expected to put the country in a good position to tap into the highly lucrative Electronic Vehicle market.

-He stated that Menzi Battery Metals, a subsidiary of Giyani Metals had recently been awarded a mining license to mine manganese at Kgwakgwe Hill near Kanye.
+He stated that Menzi Battery Metals, a subsidiary of Giyani Metals was recently awarded a mining license from July 2024 to August 2039 to mine manganese at Kgwakgwe Hill near Kanye.

-Mr Charles said Giyani Metals had developed a bespoke process that could produce high–purity managanese sulphate monohydrate (HPMSM) directly from the high grade Kgwakgwe Hill manganese oxide (MnO).
+Mr Charles said Giyani Metals has developed a well refined process that could produce high–purity manganese sulphate monohydrate (HPMSM) directly from the high grade manganese oxide (MnO) found at Kgakgwe Hill.

 HPMSM is a refined precursor material used to produce cathode powders for lithium-ion batteries for use in electric vehicles.

-The project has a demo plant in Johannesburg, intended to derisk the construction of the full scale commercial plant.
-Menzi Battery Metals project development is anticipated to commence early 2026, with full production in 2028.
+The project, anticipated to commence early 2026 with full production set for 2028, has a demo plant in Johannesburg, intended to de-risk the construction of full scale commercial plant.

-Mr Charles stated that the construction phase looked at employing approximately 300 people whereas the production operation compliment was expected to drop to around 150 employees as most of the process was automated.
+Mr Charles stated that approximately 300 people would be employed during the construction phase, while the production operation compliment would see a drop to around 150 employees as most of the processes would be automated.

-The aim he said was to mine and produce batteries locally as a move to create job opportunities.
+He said the project would see batteries mined and produced locally as a move to create job opportunities.

-At the current moment the project employed 17 people, who are all Batswana.
+The project currently employs 17 people who are all Batswana.
 Out of the total, seven are permanent employees and 10 sub-contractor owners.

-He indicated 20 per cent of the total workforce were women adding that the majority of the subcontractors’ total workforce was from within Kanye catchment area.
+Twenty per cent of the total workforce are women, while the majority of the subcontractors’ total workforce is from within the Kanye catchment area.

-During comments, Councillor Tebogo Thebeyame of Lodubeng wanted to know if they had quantified materials produced and batteries made as much as profit made at the demo plant.
+Councillor Tebogo Thebeyame of Lodubeng ward asked whether materials produced and batteries made, as well as profit made at the demo plant had been quantified.

-He also asked if the company had been given a waiver from paying tax locally and expressed concern that the country had lost a lot on issues of exploration.
+He also asked if the company had been given a waiver from paying tax locally, raising concern that the country had lost a lot on issues of exploration.

 Furthermore, he requested an update on plans made to relocate people residing in the peripheries of the mine arguing that the economic factor was crucial but human life was much more important.

-Councillor Mothibinyane Kelesitse of Marapalalo Ward asked if it was not costly to transport materials from Botswana to South Africa.
+Councillor Mothibinyane Kelesitse of Marapalalo Ward asked whether it was not costly to transport materials from Botswana to South Africa.
+He also wanted to know if they could be allowed to access the Environmental Impact Assessment report as councillors.

-Moreover, Councillor Themba Stimela of Molapowabojang West asked if there was any assurance that the demo plant in South Africa would cease operations once the local plant start operations.
+Moreover, Councillor Themba Stimela of Molapowabojang West wanted to know whether there was any assurance that the demo plant in South Africa would cease operations once the local plant started operations.

-In response Mr Charles stated that royalties should be paid in terms of the Minerals Act, indicating that they would be paid looking at the value derived.
+In response, Mr Charles stated that royalties were paid in terms of the Minerals Act, indicating that they would be paid looking at the value derived.

-He also indicated that the Environmental Impact Assessment had been done, saying it was now a public document.
+He also assured council that the Environmental Impact Assessment was conducted and it was now a public document.
 In addition, he noted that consultations with all stakeholders were complete.

 Source : BOPA